Can Poland save the Oder River from toxic algae blooms? – DW – 08/22/2024

 It's not the first time the bleach has been used to kill the organism: In 2017 UK trials also found it to be successful.
 However, according to Christian Wolter, a researcher at Germany's Leibniz Institute of Freshwater Ecology and Inland Fisheries, it is the first time it has been used in a river rather than stagnant water.

-Wolter added the Polish authorities have set up several monitoring points to measure how quickly the hydrogen peroxide disappears and its effects on invertebrates, algae and fish.
+Wolter added that Polish authorities have set up several monitoring points to measure how quickly the hydrogen peroxide disappears and its effects on invertebrates, algae and fish.

 To avoid harming other organisms, getting the right concentration of the chemical is key, explained Elisabeth Varga, a scientist at the University of Veterinary Medicine in Vienna.
 "You have to find a concentration which is high enough to damage the micro algae and prevent the growth of the micro algae, but which is not too high so that all the other wildlife is affected."

-According to the UK trials of the treatment, hydrogen peroxide breaks down after a short period and quickly becomes harmless.
+According to UK trials of the treatment, hydrogen peroxide breaks down after a short period and quickly becomes harmless.
+The tests also showed that "fish and macroinvertebrates were unharmed by the treatment."

 Is using hydrogen peroxide to kill algae blooms an effective response?

-The Polish climate ministry emphasized that the use of hydrogen peroxide was a crisis measure and not systemic one.
+The Polish climate ministry emphasized that the use of hydrogen peroxide was a crisis measure.

 The key solution is for authorities to significantly reduce the current wastewater threshold values for what coal mines and other companies are discharging into the river, said Kontchou, as this significantly increases the salinity of the water.

-Using hydrogen peroxide is an example of fighting against the symptoms of the problem, said Wolter.
+Using hydrogen peroxide is an example of fighting against the symptoms but not the original problem, said Wolter.
 "We know prymnesium parvum is a brackish water algae, and the primary reason that it is in the River Oder is the salt content."

 A number of Oder tributaries, which receive sewage from several hard coal mines, have water salinity higher than the Baltic Sea, according to a Greenpeace Poland study published last year.
 The group called the result "terrifying" because the Oder is a freshwater river, while the Baltic is a saltwater sea.

-The Polish deputy climate minister has announced plans to build desalinations plants to improve the quality of the water in the Oder.
+The Polish deputy climate minister has announced plans to build desalination plants to improve the quality of the water in the Oder.

-However, the German environmental group BUND and others in Poland have argued protecting the Oder must go beyond measures to monitor and stop salt discharges and extend to keeping it as wild as possible instead of treating it as a water way for barges and tourist traffic.
+However, the German environmental group BUND and others in Poland have argued that protecting the Oder must go beyond measures to monitor and stop salt discharges, and extend to keeping it as wild as possible instead of treating it as a water way for barges and tourist traffic.

 There are plenty of strong EU regulations concerning rivers, said Wolter.